eunomia-bpf/wasm-bpf/README.md

 ```

 ## How it works

+An eBPF application typically consists of two parts: the `user space part` and `the kernel space part`.
+With wasm-bpf, the user space part is executed in a WebAssembly (Wasm) sandbox while the kernel space part is executed in the eBPF runtime in the Linux kernel.
+This separation of concerns allows for greater flexibility and security in developing and running eBPF programs, as well as the ability to leverage the benefits of both Wasm and eBPF.

 The wasm-bpf runtime require two parts: `the host side`(Outside the Wasm runtime) and the `Wasm guest side`(Inside the Wasm runtime).